 - 2. Write two short, persuasive essays in which you argue BOTH for and against expensive fines for long, unkempt lawns.
 Challenge yourself to make a convincing argument with which you disagree and be sure to address rebuttals in each essay. - 3.
 Produce a "man-on-the-street" video in which you ask people how large a fine they think it is appropriate for a city to issue a homeowner in violation of a lawn ordinance.
 Then, share Jim Ficken's story with them and ask for their reaction. - 4.
+Imagine you are a homeowner who is unable to maintain your property due to travel, illness, or financial hardship.
+Write a short essay explaining how you would ask your neighbors or community for help, and describe what kind of assistance you hope they would offer. - 5.
 Pretend you work for the public relations firm representing the City of Dunedin.
-Create a written or video statement on behalf of the city to defend the fine imposed on Jim Ficken. - 5.
-Research the Federalist vs. Anti-Federalist debate over the Bill of Rights and make an eyecatching poster to communicate the arguments of either side. - 6.
+Create a written or video statement on behalf of the city to defend the fine imposed on Jim Ficken. - 6.
+Research the Federalist vs. Anti-Federalist debate over the Bill of Rights and make an eyecatching poster to communicate the arguments of either side. - 7.
 Research and write a report on the Timbs v.
-Indiana (2019) U.S. Supreme Court case and its significance for a lawsuit such as Jim Ficken's. - 7.
-Research and write a report on the Institute for Justice. - 8.
+Indiana (2019) U.S. Supreme Court case and its significance for a lawsuit such as Jim Ficken's. - 8.
+Research and write a report on the Institute for Justice. - 9.
 Research and create a slideshow presentation to explain the history of the Eighth Amendment and of Incorporation of the Bill of Rights, by which the Eighth Amendment is made to apply to state and local governments.
 (Hint: the 2019 U.S. Supreme Court case Timbs v.
-Indiana will prove useful.) - 9.
-Conduct a classroom debate on whether city governments should use fines as revenue streams. - 10.
-Present an oral argument supporting one of the following scenarios: - a.
+Indiana will prove useful.) - 10.
+Conduct a classroom debate on whether city governments should use fines as revenue streams. - 11.
+Present an oral argument supporting one of the following scenarios:

+- a.
 The City of Dunedin's ordinance against long lawns and \$500 per day fine for repeat offenders is acceptable, but an exception should be made for Jim Ficken because he was away taking care of his mother's estate. - b.
 The City of Dunedin should not have an ordinance against long lawns. - c.
 An ordinance against long lawns is acceptable, but the fine is excessive. - d.
 Jim Ficken ought to pay the fine in total. - e.
 A lesser fine would be acceptable, but no exceptions should be made.